-Keep Rotating Cooling Air Intake Screen and Cooling Fins Clean
+Keep Rotating Cooling Air Intake Screen and Cooling Fins Clean a pressure washer (and scraper if required).

 IMPORTANT: Yearly, it is good maintenance practice to remove the engine cooling shroud and clean the cylinder head cooling fins thoroughly to prevent overheating and extend engine life.
 Make sure cooling shroud is reinstalled properly.
 This procedure will require removing the engine from the chassis.